Tourist Ticket Cusco | Guide to the Boleto Turístico

 Are sites wheelchair accessible?

-Most have uneven terrain; limited accessibility.
+Most have uneven terrain and limited accessibility.

 What if I get altitude sickness?